kenjiao101/tes-bikin-/kopi.md

 | `efek_kopi_num` | int | Ordinal encoding of the subjective effect of coffee; predictor in the regression model | `1` |
 | `fokus_num` | float | **Dependent variable in the regression model** — perceived improvement in study focus (`0` to `100%`) | `50.0` |

-> Raw data is not included in this repository because it contains respondent identity information (name, student ID, email, and WhatsApp number).
-The dataset available in `data/processed/` has been anonymized prior to publication.

 ## 🛠️ Tech Stack

 | Layer | Technology | Role in the Project |